Heathrow Connect: Fares

 Fares between Paddington and Hayes & Harlington were the same as for GWR services, but the single fare between Hayes and Heathrow was £6.30 As of January 2018.
 Oyster cards, Travelcards and Freedom Passes were not valid between Hayes & Harlington and Heathrow, but could be used throughout the rest of the route.
 When the service was first introduced in 2005, the fare for the 3 mi journey from Hayes to Heathrow was £6, which at £2 per mile made it one of the most expensive train journeys in the world.

 The service was designed principally for the use of airport staff and West London residents for travel to Heathrow or Paddington.
 With a staff ID card, discounted fares were available for the journey between Hayes and Heathrow.

 Heathrow Connect was marketed as a cheaper way to reach Paddington from Heathrow and vice versa, with a single fare of £10.30 (less than half the Heathrow Express fare, but almost double the price of a London Underground journey) and a journey time of 25 minutes against the Express time of 15 minutes.
 Passengers were also permitted to use their Railcards to access discounts.
 Originally it was not intended to be used as a cheaper (but slower) alternative to the Heathrow Express service from Paddington to Heathrow: every Connect service was overtaken by an Express service en route, and at Paddington trains were originally advertised on departure boards as running to Hayes & Harlington only.
 Standard-class travel between Heathrow Airport terminals was free, and this included Heathrow Connect services.

+The current Elizabeth line service continues the fare structure of Heathrow Connect, being priced approximately halfway between that of the Underground and the Heathrow Express for a typical journey between central London and Heathrow.

 Operations

 Route

 Heathrow Connect used the relief lines of the Great Western Main Line between Paddington and Airport Junction, replacing some stopping services operated by First Great Western Link.
-As part of the original Heathrow Express project, these lines were electrified at 25 kV AC overhead as a diversionary route, and feature Automatic Train Protection.
+As part of the original Heathrow Express project, these lines were electrified at 25 kV AC overhead as a diversionary route, and featured Automatic Train Protection.
 An additional flyover bridge was built in 2008 as part of Crossrail works to enable trains to enter or leave the airport spur without crossing any of the Great Western Main Line tracks.

 Services initially terminated at Heathrow Central.
 Following Heathrow Express services being diverted to Terminal 5, from March 2008 Heathrow Connect services were extended to Terminal 4.

 The service pattern, as of October 2016, was as follows: